-Let me start out by saying that I am in no way drawing a comparison through this post of person to person.
-Yet, I am in every way drawing a comparison of entity to entity… the ruler of the kingdom of the air.
+Before I continue, let me preface what I am about to write by saying that I am in no way intending to draw a comparison through this post of person to person.
+Rather, I am in every way drawing a comparison of entity to entity — the Ruler of the Kingdom of the Air.

 I suppose there really is no reason for astonishment over this, as it only confirms that the very same spirit, who was the driving force behind the blinding hatred toward Jesus, is alive and well today in those who do not know Christ.
 Don’t misunderstand me, I am not speaking of anger.
 Anger is a normal, God-given emotion that even Jesus experienced (many times, I’m sure).
 We can be angry and not sin.
 But rage is altogether different and does not find its origin in God.